 Notice when you use it that there are several car choices at the bottom of the app.
 “People’s Uber” is the least expensive option.
 “Uber Black” is the most expensive.

-If you’re going to be trying to decipher Mandarin then you’ll need a good dictionary.
-I use Pleco.
+If you’re going to be trying to decipher Mandarin, you’ll need a good dictionary.
+We like Pleco.
 You can look up words in English for the translation and you can also look up words by inputting pinyin or Chinese characters.
 It also has a function that pronounces the word or phrase.

-There are a lot of currency converters out there and I have used a few of them but the one I like best is called Currency.
+There are a lot of currency converters out there but the one we like best is called Currency.
 The app’s interface is very easy and you can input multiple currencies.
 For ease in China, just input your home currency and the RMB and you’ll be able to decipher prices quite easily.

 Waygo uses the camera on your phone to capture Chinese words and translate them into English.
 The translations can be a little wonky but at least you’ll know if what you’re ordering is pork or donkey.